 Ancient Greece

 Cosmetics were popular in Greece and Rome as well.
-However, these historical cosmetics were a way to symbolize status.
-They often marked beauty.
-People would use anything they could, including crocodile dung, ashes, and crushed bugs.
-These things were used to achieve the ideal beauty standard.
-For example, these civilizations would use ash to make their skin appear lighter and various things for perfume.
+However, these historical cosmetics symbolized status and often marked beauty.
+People would use anything they could, including crocodile dung, ashes, and crushed bugs, to achieve the ideal beauty standard.
+For example, these civilizations would use ash to lighten their skin and various substances for perfume.

 Middle Ages